simpler-env/SimplerEnv/README.md

 # You don't need to run "pip install -r requirements.txt" inside the octo repo; the package dependencies are already handled in the simpler_env repo
 # Octo checkpoints are managed by huggingface, so you don't need to download them manually.
 ```

+If you are using CUDA 12, then to use GPU for Octo inference, you need CUDA version >= 12.2 to satisfy the requirement of Jax; in this case, you can perform a runfile install of the corresponding CUDA (e.g., version 12.3), then set the environment variables whenever you run Octo inference scripts:

+`PATH=/usr/local/cuda-12.3/bin:$PATH   LD_LIBRARY_PATH=/usr/local/cuda-12.3/lib64:$LD_LIBRARY_PATH   bash scripts/octo_xxx_script.sh`

 ## Troubleshooting